 Error codes are designed to help protect you, your kiln, and your ware when something goes wrong with the firing.
 There are times however where you may wish to try a new technique which would trigger an error code under normal conditions.
 When error codes are turned off the following codes are disabled.

-Error 1 - Terminate firing when kiln temperature increasing at a rate slower that $12^{\circ}F(7^{\circ}C)/hr$ .

-Error 2 - Kiln Temperature 50°F (28°C) degrees above hold temperature.

-Error 3 - Kiln Temperature 50°F (28°C) degrees below hold temperature.

-Error 4 - Kiln Temperature 50°F (28°C) degrees above previous hold when ramping down.

-Error 5 - Kiln Temperature 50°F (28°C) degrees below traveling set point when ramping down.

-Error D - Kiln Temperature 50°F (28°C) degrees above traveling set point.
+For a complete list of Error Codes see page 19.

+- Error 1 Terminate firing when kiln temperature increasing at a rate slower that 12 °F/hr. - Error 2 Kiln Temperature 50 degrees above hold temperature. - Error 3 Kiln Temperature 50 degrees below hold temperature. - Error 4 Kiln Temperature 50 degrees above previous hold when ramping down. - Error 5 Kiln Temperature 50 degrees below traveling set point when ramping down. - Error D Kiln Temperature 50 degrees above traveling set point.